 A service mesh increases the complexity of a container environment.
 The required service mesh infrastructure consists of data and control planes that operate alongside the containers that run application services.
 Additionally, a service mesh might strain the IT budget, as it adds compute overhead to run.

-Increased latency for container-to-container communications hits some service mesh users, as each callout to another service must go through the sidecar proxy and load balancer.
+Some service mesh users encounter increased latency for container-to-container communications, as each callout to another service must go through the sidecar proxy and load balancer.
 Latency could increase if the callout encounters a circuit breaker should the remote service not provide a timely response.

 Where to start with service mesh technologies